16th March, 2022

 A putlog is a tube flattened at the end spanning from a ledger to the wall of a building.
 A transom is a tube spanning across ledgers to tie a scaffold transversely and may support a working platform.

-Scaffold couplings are metal components or fittings that are used to connect the scaffold components together.
+Scaffold couplings are metal components or fittings used to connect the scaffold components together.

 A bridle is a tube fixed across an opening or parallel to the face of a building to support the inner end of a transom or tie tube.